 Prerequisite: Introduction to Neon and Continuing Techniques in Neon or consent of the instructor.
 Offered twice a year.

 This course introduces the use of gas plasma in glass vessels to create illuminated sculptures.
 You will learn how to create a simple vessel for gas plasma, how to process and pump plasma and how to wire the electronics involved in gas plasma sculpture.
 You will have the chance to complete at least two gas plasma projects.

 At least one neon class, or permission of instructor.

-Add sparkly shimmer to sculpture, interiors and wearable art with electroluminescent (EL) wire, a decorative, flexible wire that glows very much like neon.
-This one-day workshop introduces the technology and craft of soldering and working with EL wire.
-You’ll learn basic soldering techniques, various ways to assemble and attach wire to fabric, wood and plastic, and be introduced to drivers and sequencers for animation and advanced techniques.
+Add shimmer and sparkle to sculpture, interiors and wearable art with electroluminescent (EL) wire, a decorative, flexible wire that glows very much like neon.
+This one-day workshop introduces basic soldering techniques and various ways to assemble and attach wire to fabric, wood and plastic.
+You’ll also get a taste of drivers and sequencers for animation and advanced techniques.

 Prerequisite: EL Wire Workshop

 Takes your EL wire skills to the next level with sequencing, light combinations and movement.
 Sequencing allows you to create simple yet spectacular special effects and animations, while light combinations and movement make your projects come alive.